-- Diagnostics Committee that advises on research related to the diagnoses of rare disease, including sequencing and characterization of these diseases.
+- Diagnostics Scientific Committee that advises on research related to the diagnoses of rare disease, including gene discovery and characterization of these diseases.

-- Interdisciplinary Committee that provides expertise on cross-cutting aspects of rare diseases research, including issues related to ontologies, natural history, bio-banking and registries.
+- Interdisciplinary Scientific Committee that provides expertise on cross-cutting aspects of rare diseases research, including ontologies, natural history, bio-banking and registries.

-- Therapies Committee that gives guidance for pre-clinical and clinical research, aiming to deliver on the goal to develop 200 new therapies for rare diseases by the year 2020.
+- Therapies Scientific Committee that gives guidance for pre-clinical and clinical research, in order to spur the development of new rare disease therapies.